 People are overrated.
 Sometimes you just want the company of your book.
 And also a large portion of dumplings.
 Although you can theoretically eat and read in any old restaurant, some just are just too dark, or too loud, or too full of people trying to interact with you.
 Which is where this guide comes in.
 So, when you just want somewhere light and peaceful, along with excellent food, you know where to go.

-Unless you’re the kind of person who values the company of their work colleagues, then lunch breaks are prime time for a combination of food and words.
-But you deserve more than a bench, your phone, and a flaccid sandwich.
-You deserve a sit down with your book at Quality Wines.
-During the day, this Clerkenwell wine bar is the place to be for some peace and quiet, peerless chicken and aioli sandwiches, plus a slice of freshly made almond cake.
-In fact, the only thing that betters its tranquil atmosphere is the choice of food (and the lack of work colleagues).
+Unless you’re the kind of person who values the company of their housemates or partner, then a day off is ideal for a combination of food and words.
+Quality Wines is the place to go when you’ve got some quality time to yourself.
+During the day, this Clerkenwell wine bar is the place to be for some peace and quiet, peerless chicken and aioli sandwiches, plus a slice of freshly made ginger cake.
+In fact, the only thing that betters its tranquil atmosphere is the choice of food.

-If you think that bibs are for babies then you’ve clearly never tried to eat Xi’an Impression’s cold noodles whilst wearing a white t-shirt and reading a long read on the ethics of filling up branded ketchup bottles with substandard alternatives.
+If you think that bibs are for babies then you’ve clearly never tried to eat Xi’an Impression’s liangpi noodles whilst wearing a white t-shirt and negotiating a long read with one hand.
 It is not elegant.
 It is not always pretty (for your t-shirt).
-But it is very enjoyable.
+But it is enjoyable.
 This is not a restaurant that will bother you with questions, or water pours, or Powerpoint presentations about dessert.
-No, this is a superb Chinese restaurant that will make you soft and squidgy pork dumplings and leave you and your words in peace.
+No, this is a superb Chinese restaurant that will make you soft and squidgy pork dumplings before leaving you and your words in peace.